jake-knerr/chess/README.md

 </div>
 ```

-#### Rule aggregate selectors should only have a single class selector.
+#### Rule aggregate selectors should only define a single class selector, with very limited exceptions.

-If not, nest the rule and use the `&` selector to target the parent class.
+If you find yourself using more than a single class selector per line, nest the rule and use the `&` selector to target the parent class.

-The aggregate selector specificity can be higher though.
+There are exceptions to this rule, but they are rare.

 ```css
 /* avoid - multiple class selectors in a single aggregate selector */